icssc/docs/pages/anteaterapi/developer/getting-started-developer.md

 # Getting Started

-Welcome to the **Developer's Guide** for PeterPortal API.
-This part of the documentation covers how to properly use PeterPortal API for your own projects.
+Welcome to the **Developer's Guide** for Anteater API.
+This part of the documentation covers how to properly use Anteater API for your own projects.

-If you're a developer who's interested in helping to improve PeterPortal API, first of all please accept our thanks.
+If you're a developer who's interested in helping to improve Anteater API, first of all please accept our thanks.
 We've got you covered in the Contributor's Guide [here](/docs/contributors-guide/getting-started).

 ## What is an API?

 API stands for **A**pplication **P**rogramming **I**nterface.
 In essence, it is a way for programs to communicate with each other using a set of agreed-upon definitions and protocols.

-PeterPortal API offers both REST and GraphQL APIs, both of which use standard HTTP verbs and status codes, and return structured data using JSON.
+Anteater API offers both REST and GraphQL APIs, both of which use standard HTTP verbs and status codes, and return structured data using JSON.

 ## What is the difference between REST and GraphQL?